divyam751/divyam751/README.md

 Check out some of my awesome projects:

+- [Car-Rental-Website](https://dc-car-rental.vercel.app/): Welcome to our Car Rental Website, your go-to platform for a seamless car rental experience.
+This responsive web application is built with the latest technologies to ensure users can easily find and book their ideal vehicle.
+The project features a sleek design and a range of functionalities, including a Sign In/Register page for user authentication, a user-friendly Book Car component, and detailed pages showcasing various vehicle models.
+The stunning hero page grabs attention right from the start, providing a captivating introduction to the platform.
+Explore the live version to see how effortlessly you can rent your next car, whether it’s for a special occasion or your daily commute.

+- [Fetch-Master](https://fetch-master.vercel.app/): Welcome to Fetch-Master, the ultimate tool for simplifying API requests!
+Inspired by Postman, Fetch-Master allows you to easily manage and switch between different API requests with multiple tabs.
+It supports all major HTTP methods—GET, POST, PUT, DELETE, and PATCH—and provides features like JSON formatting, error handling, and a responsive UI.
+With Fetch-Master, you can input headers, manage request bodies, and view responses in a formatted manner, making it easier than ever to compare and test different APIs.
+Whether you’re debugging or developing, Fetch-Master streamlines your workflow, ensuring efficient and organized API management.

 - [Travel-Booking-Website](https://dc-voyawander.vercel.app/): Voyawander, your ultimate travel companion!
 Voyawander is a full-stack project built to help you plan your dream trips.
 With a stunning frontend deployed on Vercel and a robust backend deployed on Cyclic, Voyawander brings together React.js, Chakra UI, MongoDB, Express.js, and Node.js to create a seamless travel planning experience.
 The database is hosted on MongoDB Atlas, ensuring secure and efficient data storage.
 This project offers a wide range of features, including searching, sorting, debouncing, local storage, authentication, and various pages for planning your trips.

 - [KFC-Clone](https://dc-kfc.vercel.app/): Explore our virtual chicken paradise where you can browse our mouthwatering menu, This is a solo project that replicates the functionality and design of the famous fast-food restaurant, KFC.
 The project consists of both a backend and a frontend, utilizing JSON Server for the backend deployed on Render, and React with Chakra UI for the frontend deployed on Vercel.